Living a cancer free life

 “Illnesses do not come upon us out of the blue.
 They are developed from small daily sins against Nature.
 When enough sins have accumulated, illnesses will suddenly appear.”
 Hippocrates

-- Changes in raising cattle and farming methods.
+- Exposure to chemicals in our food chain.
 There is no doubt that our current farming methods are far from those used by our ancestors.
 Today, a big portion of our food has become genetically modified and laced with dangerous chemicals in the form of pesticides and herbicides.
 According to a 2017 United Nations report, more than 200,000 people die every year from chronic exposure to pesticides with the majority being farmers.
-Moreover, the International Agency for Research on Cancer (IARC) has classified one of the worldwide used herbicides, glyphosate, as a potential carcinogen (2).
+Moreover, the International Agency for Research on Cancer (IARC) has classified one of the most worldwide used herbicides, glyphosate, as a potential carcinogen (2).

-- Sugar.
-Sugar intake has increased dramatically in the past 150 years with consumption going up from 5 pounds per person annually to 175 pounds per person annually.
+- Excessive consumption of sugar.
+Can you imagine how sugar intake has increased dramatically in the past 150 years?
+Sugar consumption went up from 5 pounds per person annually to 175 pounds per person annually.

 - Increased exposure to chemicals.
-There are about 80,000 chemicals on the market, less than 300 of which have been tested.
+There are about 80,000 chemicals on the market, less than 300 of which have been tested to detect their safety level.
+Some of the chemicals that have been linked to cancer include:

 Ideally, your body begins to produce melatonin soon after the onset of darkness.
 Production peaks by the middle of the night then starts to decline gradually.